 Cartagena Spain is also booming as port of call for cruise ships.
 This growth continues.
 A record of 150 000 cruise ships was arriving in Cartagena in 2015.
 In the future this number will increase even further in the future .

 A total of 150 cruise ships are expected on Cartagena.
 This ships are going to bring around 230 000 tourist to the city and his region.

-Indeed, Cartagena becomes more and more popular.
-Besides, Cartagena will welcome larger boats , meanly carrying German and English tourist.
+Indeed, Cartagena becomes more and more popular Besides, Cartagena will welcome larger boats , meanly carrying German and English tourist.
 But there will also be French passengers, Italian and even Asian tourist walking trough Cartagena city.
-As a result that the Port authority will expand the cruise terminal and improve the services for the visitors This did already started in 2016 with more infrastructure and staff available to help the many passengers.
+As a result that the Port authority will expand the cruise terminal and improve the services for the visitors Since 2016 there is more infrastructure and staff available to help the many passengers.
 The main attractions involve visiting the Roman monuments.
 But also shopping and enjoying the Spanish way of drinking and eating.
 Tapas are very popular.